 Writing a Character Reference Letter for Court (Templates)

 Personality and character are essential in ruling a court case regardless of whether it is a criminal case or a case without charge, such as child custody cases.
-Therefore, character reference letters for court ought to be written by someone close to the defendant to increase the letter’s credibility.
-To this effect,
+Therefore, character reference letters ought to be written by someone close to the defendant to increase the letter’s credibility.

 Through the letter, the judge gets a better understanding of the accused as a person.
-Character reference letters are common in child custody and drunk driving (DUI) cases.
+Such reference letters are common in child custody and drunk driving (DUI) cases.

 How is it Helpful?

-Through a character reference letter, the judge or magistrate can understand who the defendant is from a more personal perspective based on a family member, friend, or co-worker’s account rather than basing the case purely on the offense or accusations at hand.
-It is best to craft the letter with the offense (charge) or case in hand in mind.
+Through this letter, the judge or magistrate can understand who the defendant is from a more personal perspective based on a family member, friend, or co-worker’s account rather than basing the case purely on the offense or accusations at hand.
+It is best to craft it with the offense (charge) or case in hand in mind.

 Who Can Qualify to Write it?

-The referee is expected to be truthful with any information they present in the letter.
+The referee is expected to be truthful with any information they present in it.
 This can be helpful if they are called to take a stand and provide additional details, which should not be contrary to the details in the letter.

 Who, Why, and When?

-In a case with a charge or conviction, a character reference letter can be used in an attempt to influence the court’s decision.
-In such a legal case, it is best to use a reputable member of the society as their character reference letter will usually have more weight in court.
+In a case with a charge or conviction, it can be used in an attempt to influence the court’s decision.
+In such a legal case, it is best to use a reputable member of the society as their reference letter will usually have more weight in court.

-If a family member writes the letter, they can include a more in-depth perspective of the probable root of the defendant’s actions and reassure the court that the defendant has a support system to facilitate their rehabilitation at home.
+If a family member writes it, they can include a more in-depth perspective of the probable root of the defendant’s actions and reassure the court that the defendant has a support system to facilitate their rehabilitation at home.

 Child custody